 Feature Specification Front of the computer Power button light White light - Solid white light indicates power-on state; slow blinking white light indicates sleep state of the computer.
 Drive activity light White light - Slow blinking white light indicates that the computer is reading data from or writing data to the hard drive.
-Back of the computer Link integrity light on integrated network adapter Green - a 10 Mbps connection exists between the network and the computer.
-Green - a 100 Mbps connection exists between the network and the computer.
-Orange - a 1000 Mbps connection exists between Off (no light) - the computer is not detecting a physical connection to the network.
-Network activity light on integrated network adapter Yellow light - A blinking yellow light indicates that network activity is present.
+Back of the computer Link integrity light on integrated network adapter Green - A 10 Mbps connection exists between the network and the computer.
+Green - A 100 Mbps connection exists between the network and the computer.
+Orange - A 1000 Mbps connection exists between the network and the computer.
+Off (no light) - The computer is not detecting a physical connection to the network.
+Network activity light on integrated network adapter Yellow light - A breathing yellow light indicates that network activity is present.
 Power supply diagnostic light Green light - The power supply is turned on and is functional.
 The power cable must be connected to the power connector (at the back of the computer) and the electrical outlet.